Academic IELTS Writing task 1 Sample 101 - Changes in annual spending by a particular UK school

 The given pie charts give information on the spending of a UK school in three different years with the 10 years interval starting from 1981.

-According to the given data, in 1981 the UK school’s 40% expense was for teacher’s salary while 15% expenses were both for the school equipment and for other resources like book.
+According to the given data, in 1981 the UK school’s 40% expense was for teacher’s salary while 15% expenses were both for the school equipment and for other resources like books.
 2% of it expenses was made for the insurance and remaining 28% was for the other staff’s salary.
 After 10 years the expenses in teachers’ salary increased by10% while the expenses on school furniture reduced by 10%.
 Resources and books related expenses increased by 5% while other staffs’ salary decreased by 6% this year.
 Only one percent expenses increased for the insurance.

 In 2001, the expense of this school in this year was 45% for the teachers.
 The insurance cost increased to 8% while the furniture related expenses increased to 23% and staff salary and resource purchasing expenses decreased to 15% and 9% respectively.